forestgrape/coronavirus/index.md

 - the virus gets attached to the matching receptor on the target cell mostly via the spike protein
 - fusion of the viral envelope with host cell membranes
 - release of genetic material and proteins into the cell

-### metabolism
-[in work]
-- Let the host ribosomes translate two ORFs of the viral genome with frame-shifting-> two large proteins --cleave--> pieces of proteins --assemble--> polymerase protein (protein capable of transcription of RNA to RNA)
--- transcription--> new mRNAs
-    * which in a first phase are in turn translated to proteins
-    * in a possible second phase the copied RNA together with the produced proteins is assembled to new virions and thus yielding [replication](#replication).

-### replication
-The metabolism can produce new virions that are released from the cell.
-The properties and and the environment of the cell influence the propreties of the virions produced.

-The new virions [are moved by extern forces](#movements-of-virions) and may get matched to an new infectable cell.
-The infectable cell can be:
-* of the same cell type| another cell type
-* in the same tissue| another tissue
-* in the same host| another host

 <p id='movement-of-virions'></p>